-In fall of 2020, an online survey was conducted among adult Saskatchewan residents.
-The survey revealed that 81 per cent of residents are aware that they can recycle household paint in the province.
+In September 2022, an online survey was conducted among adult Saskatchewan residents.
+The survey revealed that 80 per cent of residents are aware that they can recycle household paint in the province.

 6.2 Website

 The Product Care website includes the following content for the Program: - See Appendix A